bphenriques/self-hosted/README.md

 Hi!

-This is how I am currently organizing my self-hosted services running on a Synology DS923+.
+This is how I am currently organizing my self-hosted services running on a Synology DS923+ (my first setup).

 > [!IMPORTANT]
 > **Disclaimer:** This is my setup that works _for me_.
 I hope it can be of use to you too.